 Click here for driving instructions, evening activities, and other special information related to fall opening.

-You will also meet the Residential Custodial Services staff (RCS), who is responsible for keeping public areas such as the bathrooms and lounges of your building clean.
+You will also meet the Residential Custodial Services staff (RCS), who are responsible for keeping public areas such as the bathrooms and lounges of your building clean.
 They appreciate and expect your assistance in maintaining and preserving public areas.
 Bromley, Adams, Tanaka, Sowle, Carr and Luchs Hall residents are responsible for cleaning their own shared bathrooms and should bring their own cleaning supplies.
 You are responsible for the cleanliness of your own room and for your own trash removal.
 Most residence halls have a vacuum cleaner available for use during staff office hours.

 -Bedspread, pillow, and mattress pad